What Is an Operational Definition? Definition and 4 Examples

 - Remove all paper scraps from the floor.

 Unfortunately, children sometimes tend to find workarounds for useful recommendations, so all the scraps may end up under the rug.
+So now we have a not very good operational definition.
 A more precise way to operationally define the cleanliness after paper cutting might be as follows:

 - Remove all paper scraps from the floor into a trash bag;